-How To: Make a "Joule Thief" and Create Zombie Batteries for More Power After Death
+How to Make a "Joule Thief" and Create Zombie Batteries for More Power After Death

 Just about every household gadget we own runs on 1.5 volt batteries of one size or another.
 Wouldn't it be great if you could reuse all of those dead AA, AAA, and D batteries after they've passed on?
 It turns out you can make a simple circuit called a "Joule Thief" to reanimate the undead flesh of your deceased batteries and create a zombie battery.